6250 S. Sunbird Blvd., Chandler, Arizona 85249

 Chandler is a growing suburb outside of Phoenix in south central Arizona.
 It has a variety of active adult communities, one of which is Sunbird Resort, an established, gated 55+ development with single family homes and manufactured homes.
 Construction began in 1988 and finished in 1998.
 The builder is Robson Communities.

-Manufactured home prices start in the low-$100,000s, and site-built, single family homes start in the mid- to high-$100,000s.
+Prices start in the low-$100,000s for manufactured homes and in the mid- to high-$100,000s for site-built single family homes.
 Please check with a Realtor to verify these prices as they may change.

 Sunbird is a lively place, with a wide range of amenities.
 The 43,000 square clubhouse is the heart and soul of the community and has a fitness center, a restaurant, a post office, a ceramics studio, an arts and crafts studio, a game room, a lapidary studio, a ballroom, a library, a computer room, tennis courts and an outdoor swimming pool.
 To top it off, the 18-hole Sunbird Golf Course winds throughout the development, creating green spaces and soothing views.